MasterClass Review + Coupon: My Favorite Digital Subscription

 Who are the MasterClass instructors?

-There are 80+ instructors and MasterClass seems to add at least one new instructor/class a month.
+There are 80+ instructors and the MasterClass community seems to grow at least one new instructor/class a month.
 The classes cover categories like cooking, TV and movie making, writing, business, fashion, sports, and science.
 Here’s a small sampling of the instructors: Natalie Portman, Neil Degrasse Tyson, Anna Wintour, RuPaul, Bobbi Brown, Annie Leibovitz, Serena Williams, Steve Martin, Bob Iger, Ken Burns, Shonda Rhimes, Aaron Sorkin.
 See the full list of instructors here.

 How much is MasterClass?

 It’s $90 for an individual class, or $180 for an annual subscription which includes unlimited access to all classes.
-(There are 80+ classes, so the annual option is a better choice if you are planning on taking more than one class.)
+(There are 80+ classes, so the annual membership option is a better choice if you are planning on taking more than one online class.)

 How long is a typical class?